C H U R C H R E F O R M S E R I E S

 By Biblicism Institute

 The word Authority comes from the Latin word Auctor which means Father, Producer, and Progenitor.
-Therefore, the very idea of Authority requires an Authority Figure, who establishes his rule by producing and enforcing laws that ultimately fit his purpose.
+Therefore, the very idea of Authority requires an Authority Figure who produces and enforces rules that ultimately fit his purpose.

-The following two verses are the most important in the whole bible as pertained to the alignment of heavenly and earthly authority.
+The following two verses are the most important in the whole bible as pertained to the alignment of heavenly and earthly authorities.

 “But I want you to understand that the head of every man is Christ, the head of woman is man, and the head of Christ is God.”
 1 Corinthians 11:3